 We don’t have a separate play room, so we keep most of N’s toys in our living room.
 He has a kitchen with pretend play items stored inside it, and a large basket containing everything else.
 Usually he digs through the basket, plays briefly with something, flings it aside, and repeats with a different toy.
 Before long the floor is covered in toys, and he has hardly played with any of them.

 Whilst N was having his nap one day, I decided to cut things right back.
 I cleared a shelf on our TV stand and put a few toys there, and a few more in front of the fireplace.
 Anything that didn’t fit in those two places went into the loft – I won’t be throwing them away though, as the plan is to rotate them.

 This is what was left – the toy kitchen, a basket of books, a Noah’s ark, a truck, stacking rings, a bucket of blocks, a shape sorter, stacking cups and a pull along toy.

 Is there vast amount of choice?
 No. Do I think there is enough there to entertain my busy 17 month old?
 I think so.

 When N woke up from his nap, I watched him carefully to see what he did, as this was the first time his toys were all out on display like this, easy for him to access, rather than piled into the basket.
 He stood for a moment looking around, then walked over to the TV stand.
 He pointed at the cups saying ‘cups. tower’ and bent down to get them out.
 Then he sat down and played with them.
 For 5 minutes.
 Compared to the usual 5 seconds, I would call that a record!

-Its been 3 days now since we had this new set-up, and it is going really well.
+Its been 3 days now since we had this new set-up, and our back to basics approach is going really well.
 We have played together with each and every toy at least once, and he has played with several of them on his own too.